 Tips on keeping your children safe and lots more information available in our guide to Bringing your Children to the festival.
 We will make every effort to protect your children onsite, but parents are responsible for their own children at all times.

 First Aid provision

-St Andrew’s Ambulance first-aiders will be onsite over the weekend to offer support – please alert a Solas Festival volunteer immediately in event of an accident or medical emergency.
+St Andrew’s First Aid will be on site over the weekend.
+Please alert a steward immediately in the event of an accident or medical emergency.